 However, I do have to warn you, this recipe is not healthy and has the potential of giving you diabeetus, said in your best Wilford Brimley voice, and heart disease.

-These baked beans are also very forgiving, making them a great beginner’s recipe.
+Our baked beans recipe is also very forgiving, making it a great beginner’s recipe.

 Play around with your normal BBQ style spices: chili powder, paprika, smoked paprika, garlic powder, onion powder, etc.

 Browned breakfast sausage and a green bell peppers in this recipe work surprisingly well.

 Heck, you could probably even use browned ground beef if you wanted.

 My recipe for Baked Beans can be made on the stove top or in the oven.

 If I’m feeling particularly lazy, I’ll put the dutch oven in my oven set to 225 degrees F and forget about it for an hour or two.